 Getting around in Dresden

 The city centre is compact and partly pedestrianized, which makes walking an enjoyable way to get around and discover Dresden.
 Within the city core, everything is within walking distance.
-However, walking to DGUV Congress is not recommended as it is 7 km apart.

 You can discover the city by bike, as there is a bike rental system with bicycle stations spread all over the city.
 After you registered for free, you can rent a bike by using the app or via the hotline.
 Prices are € 1/30 minutes up until max. € 9/day.

 Another comfortable way of getting around throughout Dresden is public local transport.
 You can use trams or busses.
 A single ticket can be used for every bus and/or tram for an hour and costs € 2.40.
 There are also 4-trip tickets, one-day passes, small-group tickets and one-week passest hat might be interesting options for you.
 For further information on conditions, prices, timetables and network maps please visit the website of Dresdner Verkehrsbetriebe here.